Frazier tops Lady Maples to claim outright section title

 "It was really nice for me, not only as a coach but as her mom, to see, because she's struggled all year, hasn't been herself, and has been down on herself at times."

-Mapletown is likely to draw a fairly good seed as well with the season it has had despite coming up short of defending last year's first ever section title.

-Krista Wilson had 28 kills and 16 digs and Ella Menear contributed 14 kills, 18 digs and six aces for coach Christy Menear's Lady Maples.
+Krista Wilson had 28 kills and 16 digs and Ella Menear contributed 14 kills, 18 digs and six aces for coach Christy Menear's Lady Maples, who came up one win short of repeating as section champions.

 Mapletown also got 41 assists and 21 digs from Bailey Rafferty, 11 digs from Riley Pekar, three kills from Miranda Fox and three aces from Alexis Perry.